TrainWeb.org Facebook Page

 Map: Ba 41 K 3 Topographic Maps

-In 1983 the Charlestown retirement community replaced the St. Charles College Seminary that closed during 1977.
-The CSL marks the northern edge of both, its right-of-way now fenced as if a narrow demilitarized zone.
+The CSL marks the northern edge of the retirement community, its right-of-way now fenced as if a narrow demilitarized zone.
 No rails remain along this stretch.

-A little distance ahead a short spur had peeled off to serve the seminary, bringing coal to its powerhouse, and even a church organ via two flatcars.
-The spur is marked with a ? on the map because I am uncertain of its exact location.
+A little distance ahead, a short spur had peeled off to the left to serve the seminary, bringing coal to its powerhouse, and even a church organ via two flatcars.

 Culvert